 Gyms and Fitness Centers Guidelines

-These guidelines are effective as updated on June 29, 2020.
-In accordance with the St. Louis County Department of Public Health’s (“DPH”) Second Amended Order for Business and Individual Guidelines for Social Distancing and Re-Opening, dated June 26, 2020 and effective June 29, 2020, these guidelines may be replaced or modified by DPH based on new scientific information and local information including the trajectory of influenza-like illnesses, cases of COVID-19, and any other information deemed relevant to protect public health in St. Louis County.
+These guidelines are effective as updated on July 31, 2020 in St. Louis County.
+In accordance with the Department of Public Health’s (“DPH’s”) Third Amended Order for Business and Individual Guidelines for Social Distancing and Re-Opening effective July 31, 2020 (the “Order”), these guidelines may be replaced or modified by DPH based on new scientific information and local information including the trajectory of influenza-like illnesses, cases of COVID-19, and any other information deemed relevant to protect public health in St. Louis County.

 These guidelines apply to personal training services, gyms/fitness centers, yoga/pilates studios, health clubs, martial arts facilities and dance studios, as well as similar occupations and businesses.

 If competitions or games are to be conducted in gyms or fitness centers, the guidelines on Youth Sports or Adult Sports must be followed.

 Due to the nature of gyms and fitness centers, an abundance of caution must be exercised to mitigate and prevent exposure to respiratory illnesses including COVID-19.
 Persons who are more vulnerable or at higher risk of contracting COVID-19 as identified by the Centers for Disease Control and Prevention (CDC) — including those who are over the age of 60, those who have severe underlying medical conditions, or those who are pregnant — must take extra precautions or refrain from using close contact personal services at this time.